-Also along these lines are index mutual funds and exchange-traded-funds (ETFs).
-These investments let you buy an entire market index (for example, the S&P 500), in one transaction.
-An example of an ubersimple portfolio would be to invest in the Vanguard Total Stock Market Index Fund and the Vanguard Total Bond Market Index Fund or ETF equivalent.
+Index mutual funds and exchange-traded funds (ETFs) let you buy an entire market index (for example, the S&P 500), in one transaction.
+An example of an uber-simple portfolio would be to invest in the Vanguard Total Stock Market Index Fund and the Vanguard Total Bond Market Index Fund or ETF equivalent.

 Investing involves risk, and you never know for sure that putting your money into a mutual fund will be better than letting it sit as cash.
 But with decades to invest, diversified mutual funds have a good chance of providing healthy returns while minimizing risk.

 If you’re inclined, take some time to learn about mutual funds and how to choose funds with low expenses.

 If not, stick with major fund companies like Fidelity, Vanguard or T. Rowe Price.
 Then, look for funds that are widely diversified.
 Good bets include Target Date funds that you select based on your desired retirement date.